Hospice Care Services in Greenville

 What Is Hospice Care?

 The hospice philosophy recognizes that death is the end of life.
 It celebrates life but doesn't try to hasten or delay death.
-Instead of treating the disease, hospice care takes care of the person and their symptoms.
+Instead of treating the disease, hospice care cares for the person and their symptoms.
 A group of professionals works together to care for a person's symptoms so they can spend their last days with dignity and comfort, surrounded by their loved ones.
 Hospice care also focuses on the patient's family and includes them in decision-making.

 A hospice team member sees the patient often, and someone is usually there to answer the phone 24 hours a day, seven days a week.
 Medicare and other insurance companies may pay for hospice care.
 Check to see if the person's insurance will cover what's going on.

-It's important to remember that stopping treatment for a disease that is not getting better does not mean stopping all treatment.
+It's important to remember that stopping treatment for a disease that is not improving does not mean stopping all treatment.
 A person over 60 who has cancer is a good example.
-If the doctor decides that the cancer is not responding to chemotherapy and the patient chooses to get hospice care, the chemotherapy will stop.
+If the doctor decides that the cancer is not responding to chemotherapy and the patient chooses hospice care, the chemotherapy will stop.
 Other kinds of medical care can go on as long as they help.
-For instance, if the person has high blood pressure, they will still get medicine.
+For instance, people with high blood pressure will still get medicine.

 Who's involved in hospice care?

-If you aren't getting hospice care in a special facility, staff will make regular visits to your home or another place you are.
+If you aren't getting it in a special facility, staff will make regular visits to your home or another place you are.
 Hospice workers are available around the clock, seven days a week.